simonesarti/PoliMi-ANNDL-2021-challenges/README.md

 Please notice that no automatic validation set is provided.

+### Evaluation
+The metric used to evaluate models and place the Teams in Leadeboard is the Mean Accuracy.

+The score is computed as MeanAccuracy where N is the total number of images in the test set.

+$\sum_{i=1}^N t_i$ * $frac{predictions_i = targets_i}{N}$

+We organized the homework as a two-phases competition:

+- Phase 1: development phase.
+We provide you with labeled training data.
+Your submissions will be evaluated on an hidden test set.
+- Phase 2: final phase.
+Your submissions will be evaluated on an final hidden test set (different from the one of Phase 1).

 ## Results
  Phase| Mean Accuracy| Apple Mean Accuracy| Blueberry Mean Accuracy| Cherry Mean Accuracy| Corn Mean Accuracy| Grape Mean Accuracy| Orange Mean Accuracy| Peach Mean Accuracy| Pepper Mean Accuracy| Potato Mean Accuracy| Raspberry Mean Accuracy| Soybean Mean Accuracy| Squash Mean Accuracy| Strawberry Mean Accuracy| Tomato Mean Accuracy| Healthy Mean Accuracy| Unhealthy Mean Accuracy| Wild Mean Accuracy|